Starsheet/unity-sample/README.md

 * Data responses are cached locally.
 Uses `If-None-Match` on subsequent requests to avoid redownloading the same data
 * Images are cached.
 Only new/changed images will be downloaded even if data is updated

-Please note the following limitations of th sample project:
+Please note the following limitations of the sample project:

 * Old images are not removed from the cache when they are no longer references.

+# Overview

+The Starsheet download is initiated in [Assets/Scripts/Splash.cs](https://github.com/Starsheet/unity-sample/blob/main/Assets/Scripts/Splash.cs), which calls [StarsheetDownloader](https://github.com/Starsheet/unity-sample/blob/main/Assets/Scripts/Starsheet/StarsheetDownloader.cs)

 ## Dependencies